-The Masterbrand is the Edmonton Eparchy's overall brand.
-When creating sub-brand architecture (example: new ministries and Image to Likeness) it is preferable to use as many elements as possible from the eparchial masterbrand.
-This will help strengthen our overall identity while uniting under one common message, look, and feel.
-Other sub-brands may have their own logo and unique look, however, it is still encouraged to use as many masterbrand elements as possible.
-All sub-brands should have a brand brief available for clarifying the differences between the masterbrand.
+The master brand is the Eparchy of Edmonton's overall brand.
+By default, all ministries and initiatives must use the Eparchial master brand when being visually displayed.
+When creating sub-brand architecture (example: a differentiated Image to Likeness brand) it is preferable to use as many elements as possible from the eparchial master brand.
+This will help strengthen our overall identity uniting all initiatives under one common message and look.
+All sub-brands are required to have a brand brief available for clarifying the differences between the master brand.
+All sub-brands must be approved by Bishop David Motiuk for usage.